Christians mark Good Friday amid lingering virus woes

 In the Philippines, streets were eerily quiet and religious gatherings were prohibited in the capital, Manila, and four outlying provinces.
 The government placed the bustling region of more than 25 million people back under lockdown this week as it scrambled to contain an alarming surge in COVID-19 cases.

-The Philippines had started to reopen in hopes of stemming a severe economic crisis, but infections surged last month, apparently because of more contagious strains, increased public mobility and complacency.
+The Philippines had started to reopen in hopes of breathing life into its suffering economy, but infections surged last month, apparently because of more contagious strains, increased public mobility and complacency.

+In Kenya, all churches were ordered to close as part of a ban on large gatherings to contain a worsening outbreak.
+Joseph Karinga went to his church anyway and prayed outside the shuttered doors, in a garden near a shrine to Mary.

+“I will just say my rosary here and go home,” he said.